dhis2-chap/chap-core/docs_source/prediction-app/prediction-app.md

 ### 3. Starting REST-API and edit URL

 <div style="background-color: orangered; padding: 10px; color : white; margin-top: 20px; margin-bottom: 20px">
-<b>NB!</b> This step is only required if you choose solution 2 (Start CHAP Core's REST-API locally and transfer data directly from Prediction App to CHAP Core).
+<b>NB!</b> Step 3 is only required if you choose solution 2 (Start CHAP Core's REST-API locally and transfer data directly from Prediction App to CHAP Core).
 If you, choose solution 1 (Download disease data from DHIS2 to use CHAP Core CLI), proceed to step 4
 </div>

 #### 3.1 Start CHAP Core with REST-API